Nominal Wall Thickness Calculation Of metallic pipes needs the following information as a Pre-requisite.

 c) Bending Allowance:

 If Pipes are to be used for making bends, then it is necessary to increase the thickness "tm" by a factor called bend thinning allowance.
-During bending the outer fibers get stretched and in order to maintain minimum wall thickness tat all point in a complete bend one has to add an allowance for thinning.
+During bending the outer fibers get stretched and in order to maintain minimum wall thickness tm at all point in a complete bend one has to add an allowance for thinning.

 As an alternative, one can use eccentric bore pipes exclusively for making bends where the requirement is a large and material cost is significant.